openscm/scmdata/docs/source/data.rst

 When handling large datasets which may not fit into memory, it is important to be able to query subsets of the dataset without having to iterate over the entire dataset. :class:`scmdata.database.ScmDatabase` helps with this issue by disaggregating a dataset into subsets according to unique combinations of metadata.
 The metadata of interest is specified by the user so that the database can be adapted to any use-case or access pattern.
-Rather than storing a single large file, each unique subset of metadata is stored as a netCDF file.
-Each file can then be loaded as the data is needed, minimising the amount of extra data that is needed to be unnecessarily read.

 One of the major benefits of :class:`scmdata.database.ScmDatabase` is that the taxonomy of metadata does not need to be known at database creation making it easy to add new data to the database.
 Often no existing data needs to be modified, the new data is serialized as new files.

 Filtering using the metadata columns of interest is also very simple as the contents of a given file can be determined from the directory structure without having to load the file.
+Each file can then be loaded as the data is needed, minimising the amount of extra data that is needed to be unnecessarily read and then filtered away.